RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 Each transition is represented by a `SimpleShellTransition` object which contains these read-only properties settable via its constructors:

-- `Callback` - method that is called when progress of the transition changes.
+- `Callback` - a method that is called when progress of the transition changes.
 Progress of the transition is passed to the method through a parameter of type `SimpleShellTransitionArgs`
-- `Starting` - method that is called when the transition starts
+- `Starting` - a method that is called when the transition starts
-- `Finished` - method that is called when the transition finishes
+- `Finished` - a method that is called when the transition finishes
-- `Duration` - method returning duration of the transition
+- `Duration` - a method returning duration of the transition
-- `DestinationPageInFront` - method returning whether the destination page should be displayed in front of the origin page when navigating from one page to another
+- `DestinationPageInFront` - a method returning whether the destination page should be displayed in front of the origin page when navigating from one page to another
-- `Easing` - method returning an easing of the transition animation
+- `Easing` - a method returning an easing of the transition animation

 Each of these methods takes a `SimpleShellTransitionArgs` object as a parameter.
 Usefull information about currently running transition can be obtained from this object: